snipstorm/nft-drop/setup-documentation/setup.md

 so the `getServerSideProps` are something that's used only during the sanity calls, maybe if I can just tweak them it should be theoretically be able to work.

 okay it seems to be a success after running `npm run dev`

+okay the conversion isn't as easy as I made it out to be.
+I need to also use `getStaticPaths` also runs only during build time.

+basic explanation is tha we'll be having multiple data in there, and we need to give a map to next js so it can predict what to render.
+Dynamic SSG.\

+to test the end condition i'm going to try and generate 3 pages basically.

+okay I somehow fixed this shit, other youtubers weren't getting the same kinda errors i was.
+But it basically goes to the out folder `~/Documents/coding_projects/git/nft-drop/nft-drop-app/out`

+`.gitignore` has the `out` folder ousted